1. Answers

 2. Integrate AWS Amplify with Elastic Load Balancer

-How do I integrate AWS Amplify with an Elastic Load Balancer?
+How Do I Integrate AWS Amplify With an Elastic Load Balancer?

-In this guide, we will set up an AWS Amplify application and integrate it with an Elastic Load Balancer (ELB) using Pulumi.
-AWS Amplify is a service for building and deploying full-stack web applications, while ELB helps distribute incoming application traffic across multiple targets, such as EC2 instances, to ensure high availability and reliability.
+This guide provides a step-by-step approach to integrating an AWS Amplify application with an Elastic Load Balancer (ELB) using Pulumi.
+AWS Amplify is a powerful service designed for building and deploying full-stack web applications, while an Elastic Load Balancer ensures the distribution of incoming traffic across multiple targets like EC2 instances, enhancing the availability and reliability of your application.

 import * as pulumi from "@pulumi/pulumi";